fluxcd/flagger/docs/gitbook/tutorials/kubernetes-blue-green.md

 Canary failed!
 Scaling down podinfo.test
 ```

-If you have Slack configured, Flagger will send a notification with the reason why the canary failed.
+If you have [alerting](../usage/alerting.md) configured,
+Flagger will send a notification with the reason why the canary failed.

 ## Conformance Testing with Helm